New Super Mario Bros. Wii

 is a 2009 platform game developed and published by Nintendo for the Wii.
 A follow-up to New Super Mario Bros., it was first released in Australia, North America, and Europe in November 2009, followed by Japan a month later.
 It was released on the Wii U's Virtual Console in 2016, though only in Europe, Australia and Japan.
 A port in high definition resolution for the Nvidia Shield TV was released only in China in December 2017.
-Like other side-scrolling Super Mario games, the player controls Mario as he travels eight worlds and fights Bowser's men to save Princess Peach.
+Like other side-scrolling Super Mario games, the player controls Mario as he travels eight worlds and fights Bowser's army to save Princess Peach.
 New Super Mario Bros.
-Wii was the first Super Mario game to feature simultaneous cooperative multiplayer gameplay; up to four people can play in cooperative and competitive multiplayer modes, taking control of Mario as well as Luigi and one of two multicolored Toads.
+Wii was the first Super Mario game to feature simultaneous cooperative multiplayer gameplay; up to four people can play in cooperative and competitive multiplayer modes, taking control of Mario as well as Luigi and two Toads, Yellow Toad and Blue Toad.
 The game also introduced "Super Guide", which allows the player to watch a computer-controlled character complete a level.

 Shigeru Miyamoto had desired to create a Super Mario game with cooperative multiplayer since the series' conception.
 After failed attempts to integrate cooperative multiplayer into Super Mario 64 due to hardware limitations, he was able to fully explore the concept with the advent of the Wii and its more advanced hardware capabilities.
-Having developed New Super Mario Bros. and feeling that it was not as challenging as he hoped, Miyamoto designed New Super Mario Bros.
-Wii with the intent of accessibility for players of all skill levels.
+Following the critical and commercial success of New Super Mario Bros., Miyamoto looked to create a follow-up which would also serve as a staple game for its console and achieve similar levels of success.
+Additionally, after developing it and feeling in retrospect that it was not as challenging as he hoped, Miyamoto designed New Super Mario Bros.
+Wii with the intent of both higher level of challenge for players who desired one and accessibility for players of all skill levels.
 Features such as Super Guide and the ability to enter a floating bubble on command and opt out of doing a certain part of a level were added to cater to beginners, whereas other details, such as an award for not prompting the Super Guide block to appear in any level, were added to provide a layer of difficulty.
 Shiho Fujii and Ryo Nagamatsu composed the game's soundtrack, whereas Koji Kondo, the series' regular composer, served as sound adviser.